Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Conclusion

-Grounding is your insurance policy against fire and shock.
-It doesn't make the system run better, but it keeps you alive.
+Grounding is your insurance policy against fire, lightning destruction, and lethal electrical shock.
+It doesn't make the system run better, but it keeps you alive and protects your investment.
+Take the time to drive the rod, run the bare copper wire, and bond your equipment properly.

 Share Article